oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 ## Setting up Rust for WebAssembly

 Now let us prepare an environment for WebAssembly with Rust.
+Make sure you are using a stable Rust version and not a nightly release.

 First, you need to add `wasm32-wasi` target for rust so that you can compile Rust apps to WebAssembly.
 Run the below command: